Shrink wrapped boats in snow

 Sunglass or Ski Goggles

-Sunglasses might seem like only a need during the summer, but the sun can still shine brightly during the winter, and your eyes can benefit greatly from protection from the frigid water and air that can reach your face while boating.
+Sunglasses might seem like only a need during the summer season, but the sun can still shine brightly during the winter, and your eyes can benefit greatly from protection from the frigid water and air that can reach your face while boating.
 If you want a bit extra and sturdy protection, ski goggles might actually be the better choice, especially if a winter storm catches you unaware while out in the water.

 Thermal Blankets and Sleeping Bags